hkparker/Wave/README.md

 Goals
 -----

-The primary goal of Wave is to detect wireless attacks and alert relevent parties over email.
+The primary goal of Wave is to detect wireless attacks and alert relevent parties.
 Performing wireless intrusion detection requires storing captures wireless frames for a short period of time for analysis.
 During this analysis, it is also possible to construct a rich graph of live activity and relationships between devices from the wireless metadata.
-Wave aims to present the information in the air as a useful and powerful graph.
+Wave aims to present the information in the air as a powerful interactive graph.

 Status
 ------